-- → Before starting any pump, check that all valves are in the correct position.
-Be sure that the valves in the intended flow path are open, and other valves, such as drains and vents, are closed. - → If you are starting a pump from a remote location such as a control room, be sure that the pump is ready for operation.
-If you are not sure, go to the pump and check it, or have somebody else check it. - → Make sure that key steps important for safe operation of pumps, including all valve positions, are included in your plant operating procedures and checklists. - Some pumps are started automatically for example by a process control computer or a level instrument to automatically empty a tank when it is filled.
-Make sure that all of the valves are in the correct positions when putting these pumps into automatic operation, for example, after maintenance. - → Some pumps have instrumentation installed to prevent running while blocked in for example, low flow, high temperature, or high pressure interlocks.
+• Before starting any pump, check that all valves are in the correct position.
+Be sure that the valves in the intended flow path are open, and other valves, such as drains and vents, are closed.

+• If you are starting a pump from a remote location such as a control room, be sure that the pump is ready for operation.
+If you are not sure, go to the pump and check it, or have somebody else check it.

+• Make sure that key steps important for safe operation of pumps, including all valve positions, are included in your plant's operating procedures and checklists.

+- Some pumps are started automatically such as by a process control computer or a level instrument to automatically empty a tank when it is filled.
+Make sure that all of the valves are in the correct positions when putting these pumps into automatic operation, for example, after maintenance. - Some pumps have instrumentation installed to prevent operation while they are blocked in - for example, low-flow, high-temperature, or high-pressure interlocks.
 Be sure that these safety systems are properly maintained and tested.

-See the October 2002 Process Safety Beacon for a similar incident.
+See the October 2002 Process Safety Beacon for a discussion of a similar incident.
 Don't let your pumps run while blocked in!

 AIChE © 2013.
 All rights reserved.
 Reproduction for non-commercial, educational purposes is encouraged.
 However, reproduction for the purpose of resale by anyone other than CCPS is strictly prohibited.
-Contact us at ccps_beacon@aiche.org or 646-495-1371.
+Contact us at ccps\beacon@aiche.org or 646-495-1371.